Johnsons & Johnsons COVID-19 Vaccine Approved By FDA

 Again, the vaccine by Johnsons and Johnsons uses a sturdier virus for gene delivery into cells.
 This technique makes it possible to store the vaccine under normal refrigeration temperatures for about 3 months, ensuring an easy distribution to pharmacies and clinics to stock the doses.

-Pfizer and Moderna vaccines use messenger RNA based technique to ask the body to generate antibodies.
+Pfizer and Moderna vaccines use messenger RNA-based techniques to ask the body to generate antibodies.
 Their storage requires temperatures to be as low as -72 ⁰C.